 Aristides Gionis is an associate professor in the department of Computer Science in Aalto University.
 His previous appointment was in Yahoo!
 Research, where he was leading the Web Mining group.
 His research interests include several areas of data science, such as graph mining, social-media analysis, analysis of temporal networks, team coordination and opinion formation in social networks, and more.
 He has published over 100 research papers and made several contributions in data mining, databases, and algorithms research.
 His research has been funded by FP7, H2020, and Academy of Finland.

 Multimedia and Web Science for Big Data at UNS

-Certified World Competitiveness Cluster in July 2005 and Regional Joint Innovation and Economic Development Cluster in 2007, the Secured Communicating Solutions (SCS) Cluster brings together players in the field of microelectronics, software, telecommunications, services and uses of Information and Communications Technologies in the Provence-Alpes-Côte d'Azur French region.
-A new workgroup including some international companies like HP and SAP has been created within the SCS Cluster in 2013 to deal with Big Data including Data Science opportunities, in which UNS is contributing.
-The students in this new Data Science master will benefit from UNS relevant industrial closest collaborators, either located in the Europe’s leading Sophia-Antipolis technology park or even abroad: Groups as Orange and its research branch Orange Labs, Amadeus, Akamai, Thalès, all very active in web and multimedia-content delivery and applications; SMEs like ActiveEon, Alcméon, Mnemotix proposing data analytics supporting technologies.
+Several international clusters based in the neighborhood of UNS such as Secured Communicating Solutions (SCS) Cluster bring together players in the field of microelectronics, software, telecommunications, services and uses of Information and Communications Technologies.
+A new workgroup including some international companies like HP and SAP has been created within the SCS Cluster in 2013 to deal with big data including data science opportunities, in which UNS is contributing.
+Students benefit from UNS relevant industrial collaborators, either located in the Europe’s leading Sophia-Antipolis technology park or even abroad.
+This includes corporations very active in web and multimedia-content delivery and applications such as Orange and its research branch Orange Labs, Amadeus, Akamai and Thales.
+It also counts SMEs proposing data analytics supporting technologies such as ActiveEon, Alcméon, Mnemotix.

-Further information on EIT-Digital Master Program in Data Science at UNS can be found here.
+Further information on EIT Digital Master Programme in Data Science at UNS can be found here.

 - Web of Data & Semantic Web (4 ECTS)